How much does a home visit cost?

 You don’t need to reach out first to schedule a visit!
 You can book right on this site.

 If you have questions, emailing me at hello@lactationally.com is the best contact method.
 My phone is 973-306-4575.
-I do my best to return calls and emails as quickly as I can if I’m not with other clients.
+I do my best to return calls and emails as quickly as I can when I’m not with other clients.

 Can I come to your support group?

 YES!
 The weekly in-person postpartum support circle is my FAVORITE time of the week.
 All of the details are here.
-It’s not lactation-specific —the group is open to any parent feeding a baby in any way.
+It’s not lactation-specific — the group is open to any parent feeding a baby in any way.

 Babies are welcome at any age.
 First meeting is always free.
 And you’re at home here if you’re struggling, supplementing, pumping, bottle-feeding, formula-feeding, etc.